What Is Liquidity? How to Calculate Crypto Liquidity in 2026

 If you are starting out, wide ranges are forgiving.
 If you are running an active position, narrow ranges with a rebalance plan beat passive ones, but only if you actually rebalance.
 A narrow range nobody touches is the worst of both worlds.

-IL is not a loss against your entry.
-It is a loss against the simple HODL alternative.
+Impermanent loss is not a loss against your entry.
+It is a gap against the simple hold alternative.
 A pool that paid you 12 percent in fees during a 2x move on the asset still left you with about 6 percent net versus holding.
 Whether that is a win depends entirely on the fees, not on the IL number alone.

-The honest LP question is never "what is my IL."
-It is "did fees plus rewards outpace IL given how much the price actually moved."
-For CLMM positions inside a tight range, fees usually win by a wide margin if the price respects the range.
-For wide passive positions on a volatile asset, fees usually lose.
+The honest LP question is never "what is my impermanent loss."
+It is "did fees and rewards beat the gap given how much the price actually moved."
+Inside a tight concentrated range, fees usually win by a wide margin if the price respects the range.
+On a volatile asset in a wide passive position, fees usually lose.

-If the pool's TVL is $500,000 and you hold 1.5 percent of the LP token supply, your position is worth $7,500 right now, split across both assets in the pool's current ratio.
-Add accrued fees, subtract IL versus your entry, and you have your real return.
+Uniform pools hand you a ticket (an LP token) that represents your share of the pool.
+The value of the position is a simple ratio.
+If the pool's total value is $500k and your tickets represent 1.5 percent of the supply, your position is worth $7,500 right now, split across both assets at the pool's current ratio.
+Add accrued fees, subtract the gap versus holding, and you have your real return.

-For CLMM positions there is no LP token.
-Each position is an NFT with its own range and liquidity amount.
-The math is the same in spirit (your share, your fees, your IL) but the position is not fungible, and the value depends on whether the current price is inside or outside your range.
-Most CLMM dashboards show the value broken down already, so the practical work is reading the breakdown rather than computing it.
+Concentrated positions skip the ticket.
+Each position is an NFT with its own range and amount of money.
+The logic is the same in spirit (your share, your fees, your gap) but the panel already breaks it down.
+The practical work is reading the breakdown rather than computing it.

 If you are deciding where to provide liquidity or where to route a trade, run the candidates through this set of filters: